miataigeli/capstone_FHIS/Project_Plan.md

 We will calculate the type-to-token ratio (TTR) for each text.
 A high value of TTR implies high lexical diversity while a low value of TTR implies low lexical diversity.
 We expect higher lexical diversity for more advanced texts.

 - #### The proportions of different POS tags (nouns, verbs, adjectives, prepositions, etc.):
-We will count the proportion of different POS tags occuring within each text.
+We will count the proportion of different POS tags occurring within each text.
 We expect that there would be a correlation between the proportions of different POS tags and the types of documents they are, and thus the difficulty level of the document.
 For example, government documents or scholarly papers tend to have a large proportion of nouns while narratives tend to have a large proportion of past verbs and third person pronouns.
-We would like to use this information to classify readaibility of texts.
+We would like to use this information to classify readability of texts.

 - #### The number of tokens, types:
 We will use the total number of tokens and the total number of types in the text.